loliveto/CS546_Final_Project/README.md

 to run:
 - npm run seed
-- ensure all dependencies are present.
+- ensure all dependencies are present, npm install the ones that aren't, if any.
 - node app.js
 - you can make a new account, or use a premade one:
   username: Jo